goerlang/node/README.md

 #### [0.1.0] - 2019-02-19 ####
 - Now we make versioning releases
 - Improved node creation.
-Now you may specify the listening port range.
+Now you can specify the listening port range.
 See 'Usage' for details
 - Added embedded EPMD.
 Now ergonode trying to start internal epmd service

 ## Usage ##